eddyp/occasional_rsnapshot/README.md

 ====================

-This is a tool that allows automatic backups using rsnapshot when the external backup drive is connected.
+This is a tool that allows automatic backups using rsnapshot when the external backup drive or remote backup media is connected.

 Although the ideal setup would be to have periodic backups on a system that is always online, this is not always possible.